corianag/Instacart-Project/README.md

 Open-source sets from Instacart

 Data Citation: Customer data, as well as the "prices" data, were both fabricated for the purpose of this project.
-“The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on May 21 2023
+“The Instacart Online Grocery Shopping Dataset 2017”, Accessed from Kaggle https//www.kaggle.com/datasets/psparks/instacart-market-basket-analysis

 ## Tools

 Jupyter Notebook